 Assessment is an integral part of the PPD curriculum design; underpinning holistic and authentic learning experiences at module and course level.
-The assessment strategy is designed to meet the requirements of the University of Worcester's Assessment Policy, the College of Policing PEQF Degree in Professional Policing Curriculum (Feb 2024) and the QAA Subject Benchmark Statement for Policing (March 2022); including a focus on evidence-based policing, the theoretical concepts that underpin policing and the knowledge and understanding to equip a modern, future police constable to operate ethically and professionally within the service.
-Learning, teaching, and assessment design integrate the professional requirements, core subject knowledge and professional attributes required by the College of Policing as a licenced degree programme to promote the development of knowledgeable, safe, competent, and rounded professional police officers.
+The assessment strategy is designed to meet the requirements of the University of Worcester's Assessment Policy, the College of Policing PEQF Degree in Professional Policing Curriculum (Feb 2024) and the QAA Subject Benchmark Statement for Policing (March 2022); including a focus on evidence-based policing, the theoretical concepts that underpin policing and the knowledge and understanding to equip a modern, future police constable to operate ethically and professional requirements, core subject knowledge and professional attributes required by the College of Policing as a licenced degree programme to promote the development of knowledgeable, safe, competent, and rounded professional police officers.